dice-guild/vortex-gate/src/assets/rules/1_introduction.md

 # Introduction
-Vortex Gate is a set of modular wargame rules to use with your favorite miniatures or even some green plastic army men and is a great set of rules for beginners to wargaming.
-In our [Game Modules](/#/games) you can find the game modules we support.
-If you have an idea for a cool game setting, you can join our [Discord](https://discord.gg/M9sets4) and let us know.
+Vortex Gate is a set of community-driven wargame rules to use with your favorite miniatures or even some green plastic army men and is a great set of rules for beginners to wargaming.
+If you have any balance or gameplay ideas, you can join our [Discord](https://discord.gg/M9sets4) and let us know.

 ## Game Materials
 To get started you'll need the following items: